Home Career Tips Using the biopsychosocial model of wellness to enhance social care

 Understanding the biopsychosocial model

-The biopsychosocial model highlights the complexities of health and the connections between biological, psychological and social factors.
-Recognizing this holistic approach allows for a more accurate assessment of a person’s wellbeing and informs comprehensive interventions that target multiple aspects simultaneously.
+The biopsychosocial model highlights the complexities of health and the connections between biological, psychological, and social factors.
+Recognizing this holistic approach allows for a more accurate assessment of a person’s well-being and informs comprehensive interventions that target multiple aspects simultaneously.

-Defining the biological, psychological and social aspects of the model
+Defining the biological, psychological, and social aspects of the model

 How they interconnect